maanh96/8weeksqlchallenge/Case Study #8 - Fresh Segments/A. Data Exploration and Cleansing.md

 |        |       |            |             | 7.73        | 2.82        | 48      | 95.98              |  |  |  |  |
 | ...    |

 There are 1194 null values, which are accounted for 8.37% of total rows and appear in the `_month`, `_year`, `month_year` and `interest_id` columns.
-In our case this information is important and without it, the records are not much useful to use so we will delete these rows from our table.
+In our case this information is crucial and without it, the records are not much useful so we will delete these rows from our table.

 ```sql
 DELETE FROM interest_metrics WHERE month_year IS NULL;